No items found.

 What is the Kyleena coil and how does it work?

-Kyleena is a hormone-releasing intrauterine system (IUS) used for birth control.
+Kyleena is a hormone-releasing intrauterine system (IUS) used for contraception.
 It is a small, plastic T-shaped device that is inserted into the uterus and releases a low dose of the hormone levonorgestrel.

 What are the benefits of having a Kyleena coil fitted?